justinkang221/justinkang221.github.io/_pages/about.md

 * My paper *Learning to Understand: Identifying Interactions via the Mobius Transform* has been accepted to NeurIPS!
 * A recent <a href="https://builtin.com/articles/what-is-federated-learning">article about Federated Learning</a> that I was interviewed for.
 * I'm happy to anounce that my paper has won the <a href="https://www.itsoc.org/news/recipients-2024-ieee-communication-society-and-information-theory-society-joint-paper-award">2024 IEEE Communication Society and Information Theory Society Joint Paper Award</a>.
+This is one of two paper awards
 * I'll be joining Google for summer 2024 as a Student Reseacher, working on a project with the Google Cloud Platforms Systems Research Group (SRG) hosted by Kun Lin and Prof. David Culler.